 I certainly would recommend this trip to any photographer who wants to experience Namibia.

-“The trip that Julie arranged to Namibia hit all the right notes.
+“The trip that Julie arranged hit all the right notes.
 Her attention to detail ensured that we had a perfect itinerary with lodging that at times was nothing short of decadent.
 One could not imagine a better guide and Julie’s preparation was meticulous.
 You will find no better or encouraging tutor if you are looking to improve your photography skills.
 Among her many gifts, Julie never forgets that taking photography should always be fun.
 If you want a once-in-a-lifetime trip to an amazing country with opportunities to visit breathtaking landscapes and see extraordinary wildlife, I whole-heartedly recommend a journey with Julie.” – Gary – Tennessee, US.

 “As an experienced photographer, Julie has the ability to convey that knowledge across in an easy to understand way.
 Her passion for photography provides a unique experience for any level of photographer.” – Cheryl